baigel2/people/content/en/post/hifz1.md

 To this end, it would be best I think, to keep the journaling methods as simple as possible.

-My journal is available on my [5minutehifz](https://github.com/baigel2/5minutehifz.git) repo and you'll be able to see my conventions in the readme.md.
+My journal is available in my google drive folder which you can access [here](https://drive.google.com/drive/folders/1MxD9Dm6SYGsTXdnVrBTV0qstPYqqrQ9M?usp=sharing).

 <br>